Skip to main content

 DNS setup

-Add two A records in your DNS provider (e.g. GoDaddy, Cloudflare) pointing to your server’s IP:
+Add two A records in your DNS provider (e.g. GoDaddy, Cloudflare) pointing to your server’s IP: Both records point to the same IP.
+Caddy differentiates them by domain name.

 DNS changes can take up to an hour to propagate, but typically complete in under 5 minutes.